jalagriada/portfoliowebsite/index_backup.txt

           // save last focused element and show modal lastFocused = document.activeElement;

+          // Lock page scroll so background cannot be scrolled on desktop or mobile lockScroll();

           overlay.setAttribute("aria-hidden", "false");

           // focus OK button so user must click it to dismiss